-Considering living in Glasgow as a student?
-Take a read of our guide on where to live, what to do and student life in Glasgow.
+Are you considering living in Glasgow as a student?
+Read our guide on where to live, what to do, and tips for student life in Glasgow.

 What is it like to live in Glasgow?